motaylormo/42-Intermediate-Exam/gold_gain/mine/NOTES.md

 ```
 correct return = 8
 ```
-Max possible gold for each point
+Max possible gold for each point.
+From the left column, 8 is max.
 {
 	{ 8, 4, 0 },
 	{ 7, 7, 4 },